Ladibells/Login-App/README.md

-This project is a design of a login and registration app with firebase implementation.
-This project uses the latest android features.
-It will be written in android in kotlin Jetpack Compose
+This project is a design of a login and registration app with Firebase implementation.
+This project uses the latest Android features.
+It will be written in Kotlin using Jetpack Compose